Philippos was born and raised in Crete, Greece.

 Many of his photos have already been published in media, worldwide photo magazines, famous websites and scientific articles.

-As a defender of the effort to protect the environment (illegal fishing, global warming, unexploited use of plastics, etc.), Philippos as an Ichthyologist, is a member of iSea research team and often takes photos on behalf of Greenpeace Greece.
+As a defender of the effort to protect the environment (illegal fishing, global warming, unexploited use of plastics, etc.), Philippos as an Ichthyologist, is a proud member of iSea research team and often takes photos on behalf of Greenpeace Greece.